goatcorp/DIPs/text/17-automated-build-and-submit-pipeline.md

 This will require all first-party plugin developers to abide by a common project structure that is amenable to being built by CI, and for the code of their plugins to be open-source.
 The latter is already true, but the former may be a difficult requirement, especially with some of the complex build arrangements that existing plugins use.
 Upon preliminary exploration, it seems like this should be possible, but we'll need to check in with more developers.

 As a whole, it is likely this will require an ecosystem-wide migration, at least for first-party plugins.
 This will be quite painful and require many people to update their plugins to match a standardised format and build process.
 This can be mitigated by making it a gradual migration, and supporting the traditional method of submission for some time (next API version or the version after that?).
 This could potentially be assisted by [DIP#26](https://github.com/goatcorp/DIPs/issues/26).

+There are closed-source plugins, like Sonar, that are not compatible with this model.
+For the time being, they will continue to submit to DalamudPlugins.
+This may be revisited at a later stage.

 # Rationale and alternatives